emilynakano/repo-provas/README.md

 The categoryId field must be exists, teacherId and disciplineId must exist and have relation.
 If these rules are not followed, the server will respond with a status 404.

-If everything is correct the server will respond with a status 200.
+If everything is correct the server will respond with a status 201 and an email will be sent to all registered users notifying the new test added.

 <div />